osg-htc/docs/docs/common/yum.md

     They are not enabled by default and must be enabled _in addition to_ the main `osg` repository.
     See the [upcoming software section](#upcoming-software) for details.

-!!! note
-    In the 3.6 series, packages are added to the `osg` and `osg-upcoming` repositories as soon as they are considered production ready.

 OSG's RPM packages also rely on external packages provided by supported OSes and EPEL.
 You must have the following repositories available and enabled: